Military AI is Changing Defense Strategy

 AI-enabled systems can mine the medical history of a soldier in extreme circumstances.
 During extreme circumstances, this can help provide support for a diagnosis.

-Situational Awareness and Threat Monitoring
+Defensive AI for Situational Awareness and Threat Monitoring

 Intelligence, Surveillance, and Reconnaissance operations, or ISR operations, are critical for situational awareness and threat monitoring.
 Such operations need support to process information, which then helps determine military actions.

-Training and Combat Simulation
+Military AI in Training and Combat Simulation

 To assist soldiers and familiarize them with military operations and the many combat systems, it helps to integrate several disciplines.
 They can build computerized models, which include system engineering, computer science, and software engineering.
 Integrating these disciplines paves the way toward a military defense with tremendous preparation during times of warfare.